-Junction of the Kansas Pacific Railroad and the Junction City and Fort Kearney Railways near Junction City, Kansas.
+Junction of the Kansas Pacific Railroad and the Junction City & Fort Kearney Railways near Junction City, Kansas.

-The Junction City and Fort Kearney Railroad, a subsidiary of the Kansas Pacific Railroad, was incorporated in Kansas on June 29, 1871.
-Construction started on its line at the Kansas Pacific mainline at Junction City and advanced north to Clay Center.
+The Junction City & Fort Kearney Railroad, a subsidiary of the Kansas Pacific Railroad, was incorporated in Kansas on June 29, 1871.
+Construction of its line began on the Kansas Pacific mainline at Junction City and advanced north to Clay Center.
 It was completed on March 12, 1873.
-The Junction City and Fort Kearney Railroad connected with the Leavenworth, Kansas & Western Railroad.
+The Junction City & Fort Kearney Railroad connected with the Leavenworth, Kansas & Western Railroad.

 In 1878, the line was extended north to Concordia to connect with the Missouri Pacific Railroad and the Chicago, Burlington, and Quincy Railroads.